8 Portland Myths Debunked

 Portland Myth #6 – Everyone is a ‘lefty’

-This myth is one of the big ones.
+This myth is one of the big ones that people moving to Portland ask us.
 We’re not talking about every Portlandian magically being or becoming a left-handed pitcher–that would be ludicrous.
 No, instead this is about the misperception that Oregon is a very left state.

 If you’ve looked at the voting matrix, you’ll see that Portland is indeed quite left.
 But, if you look outside of Portland, there’s a lot of red.